akshitgoyal/NLP-Research-Project/README.md

 # How to use it
 ## Names Extraction and Data Mining
-Simply navigate to project folder in your command line and make a call to the spider.
+Simply navigate to ~/spiders folder in your command line and make a call to the desired spider.
 Note that we only have two spiders implemented called `people` and `tech`.
 `people` is used for extracting the information from the academic based conference `bigdataieee.org` and `tech` is used for extracting the information from industry based conference `fitc.ca`.

 You can execute it by the command: `scrapy crawl people` and `scrapy crawl tech` in your command line.

 ## NLP and Data Analysis
+Navigate to `~/analysis.py` or `~/namsor_analysis.py` and  run it through the python shell.

+Note: You need to purchase an API key to use the tool.
+However, there is some small qouta allocated on free accounts.
+For more details on the usage and installation of this tool, you can visit the official documentation at: https://github.com/namsor/namsor-python-sdk2

 # Extend the code
 The crawler can be used as a sample and can be tweaked easily to crawl different pages depending on the requirements.
-Specifically, for this project we can include another spyder to crawl the confernce years of 2013 and 2014 for the current domain.
-Also, we can  extract the location and institution names for these individuals.
+Specifically, for this project we can also extract the location and institution names for the people attending these conferences to analyse better.
-Another possible extension to this specific project could be extracting data in a different domain in big data conferences.

 # License Information